-So, to have a different and may be a more artificial point of view let us look in to this.
-So, at the wall because of the no slip boundary condition you have the so called particles or molecules sticking, but as you go outside you see that as you go further and further you see that there is a velocity profile that is being developed there are velocity gradients which are being developed.
+So, to have different and maybe a more artificial point of view let us look into this.
+So, at the wall because of the no slip boundary condition, you have the so-called particles or molecules sticking, but as you go outside you see that as you go further and further you see that there is a velocity profile that is being developed.
+There are velocity gradients which are being developed.
 So, this is a very important concept.

-And when we discuss about this concept in a greater details may be before that, let us see another one where you have 2 cases see qualitatively we are trying to understand what is the effect of viscosity.
-So, the upper panel represents the case with low viscosity and the lower panel case represents a case with high viscosity.
-So, if you see the case with low viscosity, you can find out a very important demarcation between the upper and the lower case.
-Visibly, what is the demarcation?
+And when we discuss about this concept in a greater details maybe before that let us see another one where you have two cases, see qualitatively we are trying to understand what is the effect of viscosity.
+So, the upper panel represents the case with low viscosity, and the lower panel represents the case with high viscosity.
+So, if you see the case with low viscosity, you can find out a very important demarcation between the upper and the lowercase visibly what is the demarcation?